Past Trauma & New Relationships

 Recovering from trauma is not easy, and unresolved past traumas can present a plethora of challenges while adjusting to everyday living.
-Whether your trauma involved an intimate partner or not, the long-term effects can continue to show up in many forms within your relationships.
-Trauma is known to transform the way we relate to people in our lives, so it is no surprise that it will change the way you relate to your significant other.
-For example, it can deplete your sense of safety and security.
-Your confidence or self-esteem could drop, and the lens through which you view the world will never be the same.
-Read on to better understand how trauma changes our relationships with romantic partners!
+Whether the trauma involved an intimate partner or not, the long-term effects can continue to show up in many forms within the survivor’s romantic relationships.
+Trauma is known to transform the way survivors relate to people in their lives, so it is no surprise that it changes the way they relate to their significant others.
+For example, it can deplete the sense of safety and security, confidence or self-esteem can drop, and the lens through which the survivor views the world is never the same.
+Continue reading to better understand how trauma changes relationships with romantic partners!

 What is Trauma?